petschenig Show Jumpers

 Meet Peter Petschenig

-Peter began his riding career at 8 years of age and started winning his first ribbons in the m 1.30 by the age of 13, training with Bernhard Maier.
+Peter began his riding career at 8 years of age and started winning his first ribbons in the m 1.30 by the age of 13, training with top European professionals and competitors.

 Peter boasts numerous wins in Grand Prix events throughout Italy, Chile, Austria and the United States, along with top finishes in World Cup competition.
 Peter, who also holds a Masters in Business Administration (from Institute of Management, Salzburg, Austria) has ridden and trained for an impressive list of top owners & sponsors around the world including: